tristanzickovich/ucr-cs100/textbook/C++/boost/smartpointers.md

 In this tutorial we will focus on `scoped_ptr` and `shared_ptr`.
 We'll cover *why*, *where*, and *how* to use them.

-##Intro (Are You Ready Kids?!
-Aye Aye Captain!)
-Finally!
-[Patrick Star](http://spongebob.wikia.com/wiki/Patrick_Star) finished his big programming project and it seems to work perfectly!
-*“I think it’s done, [SpongeBob](http://spongebob.wikia.com/wiki/SpongeBob_SquarePants)!
-I’ve been working on it for like… 23 minutes already!”* Patrick exclaims.
-He’s tested every case he could possibly think of; all two of them that came to his head.
-Nothing could ruin his day now!
-He just made his deadline and is ready to go catch Jellyfish with his best friend!
-As he's about to submit his pride and joy, [Squidward](http://spongebob.wikia.com/wiki/Squidward_Tentacles) pokes his head through the window and scoffs, *“don’t forget to check for memory leaks, idiot”*, quickly disappearing from sight.
-After all the time he’s put into it he wants to at least run valgrind and cppcheck to make sure it isn’t leaky…<br>
-*“Let’s go catch those Jellyfish, Patrick!”* SpongeBob yells happily.
-*“Just a second SpongeBob, I gotta check one last thing”* Patrick says bluntly.

-valgrind myBIGproject.out … tests … tests … tests … ENTER!
-**Leak Summary:**
-**Definitely Lost: 150,486 bytes in 2 blocks!**

-*“Aw Barnacles!”* Patrick cries.
-He was so close that he could taste victory.
-Valgrind smashed his hopes into nothing better than the [Chum Bucket](http://spongebob.wikia.com/wiki/Chum_Bucket).
-Now he has to go back and manage all those pointers he used.
-Had he only taken the time to learn smart pointers.
-Tsk tsk.

 ##Why Use Smart Pointers?
 As Patrick learned, regular pointers (raw pointers) must be self-managed.
 They’re like [Plankton](http://spongebob.wikia.com/wiki/Sheldon_J._Plankton): must be closely monitored or can cause major problems.